Home

 Fall in love with compression…with structure and systems and doing the grunt work.
 Balance it out with tension, with disagreement, some measure of chaos, creativity, passion, polarity.

 This applies to all relationships.
 When we collapse the polarity, when too much egalitarianism is built into the design, when we do not get to express our polarities, we get implosion.
-When too much polarity is expressed we get explosion.
+When too much polarity is expressed, we get an explosion.
 A healthy relationship has consciousness of polarity designed into the relationship.

 PS.
 The tensegrity model will not hold its shape (be in integrity) until the very last tensile element is added.